 Like any rechargeable battery, amperage, or the amount of it, is an important factor in how quickly a lithium battery recharges.
 Like we mentioned earlier, lithium can be charged at a much higher rate compared to lead-acid.
 This is due to the lower internal resistance of lithium.
 Indeed, lithium can be “bulk” charged at .8C or 80 percent of the battery capacity (80 amps for a 100 amp hour battery) as opposed to lead-acid, which, due to its higher internal resistance, is limited to a “bulk” charge rate of no more than .3C or 30 percent of the battery capacity (30 amps for a 100 amp hour battery) followed by an absorption phase that can take even longer.
 This is one reason why some lithium battery owners have installed larger, more powerful AC battery chargers like a 60 or 80 amp model.
 It’s also why so many are covering their roofs with solar panels.

 For smart or standard alternator charging, the lithium battery requires a DC-to-DC charger.
-Aside from isolating the truck battery from the camper house battery, the DC-DC charger provides the necessary 14.6 volts and charging profile required for LiFePO4 charging.
-In order to obtain a sufficient charge, however, you’ll also need heavy-gauge wiring like 6 AWG or higher.
-The standard 10-AWG is too small to pass a sufficient charging voltage in the lengths found in truck campers and RVs.
-A two- or three-wire Anderson plug or equivalent will also be needed to connect/disconnect the camper from the truck.
+Aside from isolating the truck battery from the camper house battery, the DC-DC charger provides the necessary voltage and charging profile required for LiFePO4 charging.
+In order to obtain a sufficient charge, however, you’ll also need heavy-gauge wiring like 6 AWG or higher; the standard 10-AWG is too small to pass a sufficient charging voltage in the lengths found in truck campers and RVs.
+An Anderson plug or equivalent will also be needed to connect/disconnect the camper from the truck.
 As for the make of the charger, we recommend any good LiFePO4 DC-DC charger like those made by Expion360, Victron, Redarc, and Renogy.
 We recommend a minimum charger rating of 25 amps/6 AWG when building your circuit, but higher charge ratings can be achieved by using a second alternator.
 Steve Hericks’ article on lithium and alternator charging addresses these any other issues in much greater detail.